veecle/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## TODO

+ - 🚧 Consider if this PR is release-notes-worthy, and update CHANGELOG.md if so.

  - 🚧 Added/updated relevant documentation in README, crate, module, function and/or other locations.

  - 🚧 New tests added and/or existing tests adapted.